 Calculating limits based on the median moving range

-If our data contains one or several very large moving ranges, it could give unduly wide natural limits to the process.
+If our data contains one or several very large moving ranges, it could ascribe unduly wide natural limits to the process.
 In that case, it is advisable to use the median moving range instead of the average moving range.

 To find the median, we arrange the given numbers by value.
 The number in the middle is the median.

 Example: The median of 5, 8 and 2 is 5.